Frequently Asked Questions

-Seton Hall University, offers numerous academic and need-based scholarships to qualified students.
+Seton Hall University offers numerous academic and need-based scholarships to qualified students.
 The scholarship committees in accordance with individual scholarship criteria determine these awards.
-For a complete list of scholarships »
+View our scholarships page for a complete list of scholarships »

 Merit-based scholarships are competitive.
 They are awarded to students with special talents or accomplishments.

 How do I renew my scholarship each year?

 Different scholarships have different eligibility requirements.
 All eligibility requirements are detailed in the scholarship announcement letter received upon admissions.
 Students who have not met the eligibility requirements for renewal of their scholarship will receive a letter from the Office of Financial Aid.
 This notification will include information on how the student may appeal the decision to not renew the scholarship.

 Have I submitted all of my Financial Aid requirements?